 Ho Group: Translational Lung Immunology

+We study the immune mechanisms of lung injury, regeneration and fibrosis with an ultimate aim of identifying new therapeutic targets.
 Our projects are divided into mechanistic and translational studies.
-Broadly, the programme has two aims – (1) to understand the contribution of myeloid cells to lung immunopathology and fibrosis and (2) to bring new treatment and improved management to patients with fibrotic lung diseases focusing on idiopathic pulmonary fibrosis (IPF) and fibrotic sarcoidosis.
+Broadly, the programme has two aims – (1) to understand the contribution of immune cells to lung immunopathology, progressive lung fibrosis and aberrant alveolar regeneration and (2) to bring new treatment and improved clinical trials and management to patients with fibrotic lung diseases, focusing on idiopathic pulmonary fibrosis (IPF) and fibrotic sarcoidosis.

 We have a focus on immune pathology in the tissue and have developed methods to spatially deconvolute diseased lungs using single cell imaging mass cytometry.
 An example is the SpOOx pipeline using the MDV visualisation platform, developed in collaboration with Helen Byrne and Josh Bull (Mathematics Institute) and Martin Sergeant and Steve Taylor (WIMM Computational Biology) (https://drive.google.com/file/d/1oqhreOD1mnsPApKKe7ybbZSntSn8xsrE/view?usp=drive_web).

 Our work spans from looking at the molecular pathways in immune cells to murine models of injury and repair, and highly translational patient studies.
 For example, researchers in the group are also developing non-invasive methods to measure inflammation in the alveolar linings and use human blood samples to identify immune cells that predict those with lung fibrosis that are more likely to deteriorate.